-6.2 Management framework
+6.2 Organisational structure

-Creating the appropriate organisational and management structures are viewed as critical to the success of an adaptive international species management plan.
-Accordingly it is proposed this is an AEWA led organisational and process-planning structure for the management of the Svalbard Pink-footed Goose International Species Management Plan.
-The purpose of this integrated management framework is to facilitate, support and champion the development of an international policy framework, which guides both national and local management strategies based on the principals of adaptive management.
-This requires a management structure and policy framework with an agreed overarching goal along with clear objectives, as set out above.
+Creating the appropriate organisational and management structures is viewed as critical to the success of an adaptive international species management plan.
+Accordingly, it is proposed this is an AEWA-led coordinating mechanism for the implementation of the Svalbard Pink-footed Goose International Species Management Plan.
+There is a need for an international working group whose purpose is to facilitate, support and champion the development of the international species management plan.
+In line with an agreed overarching goal and objectives, as set out above, it should guide both national and local management actions based on the principals of adaptive management.
 There must be sufficient institutional capacity and stability to ensure long-term collaboration in the iterative process of adaptive management.
-This structure should build on existing international and national institutions, volunteer networks etc. and needs to be action orientated, transparent and accountable.
+This structure should build on existing international and national institutions, volunteer networks etc. and needs to be action-orientated, transparent and accountable.
+A proposal for an organisational set-up, roles and responsibilities of the international working group and national level working groups is outlined in Appendix 3.
+The terms of reference for the international working group is to be defined and agreed upon, in consultation with the national responsible authorities from each range state, prior to implementation of the plan.